maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 As described in the
 [SearchService Interface](#service-interface-searchserviceinterface) section, the MSR service discovery operation is performed through a simple REST call, using the POST HTTP method.
-The service consumer can then get the response which contains all discovered registered service Instances which match the provided criteria.
+The service consumer can then receive a response, containing all registered service Instances that match the provided criteria.

 ![MSR SearchService Interface Operation Sequence Diagram](materials/searchserviceintseqdiagram.drawio.png)